Attractor-driven matter: Attractor-driven matter: General formalism

-We start by proposing a general method to generate a particle's dynamics using a governing strange attractor.
-As shown in Fig.~\ref{Fig: schemaic}, consider a general strange attractor of a chaotic dynamical system.
-A typical phase-space trajectory $\mathbf{\xi}(t)$ evolves on this strange attractor.
-We consider an arbitrary plane $P$ that cuts through this strange attractor or an arbitrary volume element $V$ that has a non-zero measure of the strange attractor enclosed within it.
-Let $t_n$ be the times when the trajectory on the strange attractor intersects the plane $P$ or enters the volume element $V$ for the $n$th time.
-We use these times $t_n$ as trigger events for the particle.
-Such triggers could then be used to employ a measurable of the chaotic attractor at the trigger event to select the corresponding variable of the particle after the trigger event.\footnote{Alternatively, or in addition, this attractor-induced trigger may signal the particle to select a corresponding variable based on non-attractor variables such as (i) the state of neighboring particles, and (ii) the potential landscape through which the particle moves.} For example, the trigger can be used to change the direction of motion of the particle, where the new direction of motion at time $t_n$ may be a function of (i) the angle between $P$ and the tangent to $\mathbf{\xi}(t)$ at $t=t_n$, or (ii) the curvature of $\mathbf{\xi}(t_n)$ at $P$, or (iii) the time spent within the state-space volume $V$, etc. In this way, one can construct a broad class of generic particle motions, driven by a strange attractor in an entirely deterministic manner.
-In the next section, we will provide specific examples of $1$D and $2$D strange-attractor-driven particles and the corresponding matter arising from their interactions in the context of active matter.
+In light of the evident freedom that is possible for the choice of force functions $F_m$ or $G_m$, particularly when the class of physical systems is extended to include the possibility of active matter, we now consider an especially simple example.
+Returning to Fig.~\ref{Fig: schemaic}, we present one mechanism to couple particle motion to its internal state-space attractor.
+Our method uses Poincar{\'e} surfaces and volumes, in a similar spirit to the idea of suspended flow~\cite{gaspard_1998}.
+Consider an arbitrary plane $P_m$ that cuts through the state-space attractor for the $m$th particle, together with an arbitrary volume element $V_m$ that has a non-zero measure of the attractor enclosed within it.
+Let $t_n$ be the times when the trajectory on the attractor intersects the plane $P_m$ for the $n$th time, or enters the volume element $V_m$ for the $n$th time.
+We may use these times $t_n$ as trigger events for the $m$th particle.
+Such triggers could then be used to employ a measurable of the attractor at the trigger event to select the corresponding variable of the particle motion after the trigger event.\footnote{Alternatively, or in addition, this attractor-induced trigger may signal the particle to select a corresponding variable based on non-attractor variables such as (i) the state of neighboring particles, and (ii) the potential landscape through which the particle moves.
+We shall have more to say about such possibilities, later in the paper.} For example, the trigger can be used to change the direction of motion of the particle, where the new direction of motion at time $t_n$ may be a function of (i) the angle between $P_m$ and the tangent to $\mathbf{R}_m(t_n)$, or (ii) the curvature of $\mathbf{R}_m(t_n)$ at $P_m$, or (iii) the time spent within the state-space volume $V_m$, etc. In this way, we can construct a broad class of generic particle motions, driven by an attractor in the internal state-space in an entirely deterministic manner.